-Musculoskeletal (MSK) diseases have a major impact on health and society in the UK: over 10 million people are affected, with around 10 million working days lost each year.
-The estimated cost to the NHS of MSK disease is around £5.7 billion per year.
-Arthritis Research UK has useful data on prevalence.
+Musculoskeletal (MSK) diseases have a major impact on health and society in the UK: over 17 million people are affected, with around 30.8 million working days lost each year.
+The estimated cost to the NHS of MSK disease is around £4.7 billion per year.
+Versus Arthritis (a merger of the two charities Arthritis Research UK and Arthritis Care) has useful data on prevalence.

 Rheumatology deals with the investigation, diagnosis and management of more than 200 rheumatic musculoskeletal disorders (RMDs) affecting joints, bones, muscles and soft tissues.
 These include: